bee-san/Polymath/content/posts/2019-09-02-bit-torrent.md

     - Computer Science
     - Datastructures and Algorithms
     - Infosec
+    - Popular
-excerpt: BitTorrent is one of the most common protocols for transferring large files.
+excerpt: BitTorrent is one of the most common pro\tocols for transferring large files.
 In February 2013, BitTorrent was responsible for 3.35% of all worldwide bandwidth, more than half of the 6% of total bandwidth dedicated to file sharing.
 showToc: true
 math: true
 ---